 - Slow silver tarnishing by using the gel in jewelry boxes and with your silverware.

-- For items in storage, such as cars or anything prone to mildew.
-Popular Mechanics offers a good suggestion for use in engines of sitting vehicles.
+- Add to items in storage, such as cars or anything prone to mildew.
+Popular Mechanics offers a good suggestion for use in the engines of sitting vehicles.

 - Tired of buying big bags of pet food only to have it get soggy?
 Store your kibble in a bin and tape some silica packs to the bottom of the lid.